-A potential problem with the previous model is that it does not distinguish changes in labour demand specific to each gender.
-Women should respond differently to each in the presence of added worker effects and if labour markets are segmented such that changes in male and female labour demand are not perfectly correlated.
+A potential concern with the previous model is that it does not distinguish between changes in labour demand specific to each gender.
+Women should respond differently to each in the presence of added worker effects.
 To test this hypothesis, we estimate: